Abraham Joshua Heschel: Ideology

 Heschel explicated many facets of Jewish thought, including studies on medieval Jewish philosophy, Kabbalah, and Hasidic philosophy.
 According to some scholars, he was more interested in spirituality than in critical text study; the latter was a specialty of many scholars at JTS.
 He was not given a graduate assistant for many years and he was mainly relegated to teach in the education school or the Rabbinical school, not in the academic graduate program.
 Heschel became friendly with his colleague Mordecai Kaplan.
 Though they differed in their approaches to Judaism, they had a very cordial relationship and visited each other's homes from time to time.

-Heschel believed that the teachings of the Hebrew prophets were a clarion call for social action in the United States and inspired by this belief, he worked for African Americans' civil rights and spoke out against the Vietnam War.
+Heschel believed that the teachings of the Hebrew prophets were a clarion call for social action in the United States.
+He wrote about segregation, "Some are guilty, but all are responsible".
+He worked for African Americans' civil rights and spoke out against the Vietnam War.

-He also criticized what he specifically called "pan-halakhism", or an exclusive focus upon religiously compatible behavior to the neglect of the non-legalistic dimension of rabbinic tradition.
+He also criticized what he specifically called "pan-halakhism," or an exclusive focus upon religiously compatible behavior to the neglect of the non-legalistic dimension of rabbinic tradition.

+Heschel is notable as a recent proponent of what one scholar calls the "Nachmanidean" school of Jewish thought - emphasizing the mutually dependent relationship between God and man - as opposed to the "Maimonidean" school in which God is independent and unchangeable.
+In Heschel's language, the "Maimonidean" perspective is associated with Rabbi Yishmael and the "Nachmanidean" perspective with Rabbi Akiva; according to Heschel neither perspective should be adopted in isolation, but rather both are interwoven with the other.

+Heschel described kabbalah as an outgrowth of classical rabbinic sources that describe God's dependence on man to implement the divine plan for the world.
+This contrasts with scholars like Gershon Scholem who saw kabbalah as reflecting the influence of non-Jewish thought.
+While Scholem's school focused on the metaphysics and history of kabbalistic thought, Heschel focused on kabbalistic descriptions of the human religious experience.
+In recent years, a growing body of kabbalah scholarship has followed Heschel's emphasis on the mystical experience of kabbalah and on its continuity with earlier Jewish sources.

 Influence outside Judaism

 Heschel is a widely read Jewish theologian whose most influential works include Man Is Not Alone, God in Search of Man, The Sabbath, and The Prophets.
-At the Second Vatican Council, as a representative of American Jews, Heschel persuaded the Catholic Church to eliminate or modify passages in its liturgy which demeaned the Jews, or referred to an expected conversion of the Jews to Christianity.
+As a representative of American Jews at the Second Vatican Council, Heschel persuaded the Catholic Church to eliminate or modify passages in its liturgy that demeaned Jews, or referred to an expected conversion of the Jewish people to Christianity.
 His theological works argued that religious experience is a fundamentally human impulse, not just a Jewish one.
 He believed that no religious community could claim a monopoly on religious truth.
 For these and other reasons, Martin Luther King Jr. called Heschel "a truly great prophet."
 Heschel actively participated in the Civil Rights movement, and was a participant in the third Selma to Montgomery march, accompanying Dr. King and John Lewis.